-A study should be conducted on the aguifer to establish sustainable abstraction rates.
+A study should be conducted on the aquifer to establish sustainable abstraction rates.
 The responsibility of carrying out this analysis depends on the allocation of resource ownership within the watershed.
-In most cases it is prudent to establish a basin committee that engages the relevant stakeholders and takes responsibility for the aguifer analysis, as well as permitting, monitorina. and enforcement abstraction.
+In most cases it is prudent to establish a basin committee that engages the relevant stakeholders and takes responsibility for the aquifer analysis, as well as permitting, monitoring, and enforcement of abstraction.
 If resources are managed in a more fractured manner, then the permitting authorities should consider the impacts of their actions on the wider basin, other stakeholders, and the ecosystem.
 In either arrangement the resilience to future climate scenarios is key to the longevity of agricultural production.